Kevin M. Bakker

 Picture

 In May 2022 I joined Merck as a Principal Scientist, working in the Health Economics and Decision Sciences division.
-My work focuses on fitting mathematical models of infectious disease to data, and evaluating the impact of various vaccine policies for different countries.
+My current work focuses on fitting mathematical models to infectious disease and evaluating the impact of different vaccines or vaccine policies on the transmission dynamics for different countries.

 Previously I was an Assistant Research Scientist at the University of Michigan School of Public Health.
-My translational research combines field, lab, and computational components to identify and interpret the mechanisms responsible for the complex dynamics we observe in ecological and epidemiological systems.
-I am keenly interested in deciphering the population dynamics of infectious pathogens and I have multiple research aims to address these questions using an array of approaches.
+My translational research combined field, lab, and computational components to identify and interpret the mechanisms responsible for the complex dynamics we observe in ecological and epidemiological systems.
+I am keenly interested in deciphering the population dynamics of infectious pathogens.
+My CV is regularly updated and can be found in the 'People' section of my website.

 Google Scholar: Kevin Bakker